Amandalor97/Module-2-Challenge-VBA/README.md

 Helllo,
 in this repository you will find my homework for the Module 2 Challenge.
 This includes screenshots and a VBA script file.
-This VBA script file has been made with the help of differents sources: shrawantee(Github), Xpert Learning Assistant, Tutor & and myself Amanda Lor
+This VBA script file has been made with the help of differents sources: shrawantee(Github), Xpert Learning Assistant, Tutor & and myself Amanda Lor.